 This section of the Profile incorporates the following specifications by reference:

-The tModel structure
+Section 8 of [UDDI2.03Data] “The tModel structure”

 UDDI represents Web service types as uddi:tModel elements.
-(See Defining the technical fingerprint .)
+(See Section 8.1.1 of [UDDI2.03Data] “Defining the technical fingerprint”).
 These may, but need not, point (using a URI) to the document that contains the actual description.
 Further, UDDI is agnostic with respect to the mechanisms used to describe Web service types.
 The Profile cannot be agnostic about this because interoperation is very much complicated if Web service types do not have descriptions or if the descriptions can take arbitrary forms.

-Taxonomy ValuesThe allows but does not require uddi:tModel elements that use WSDL to describe the Web service type they represent to state that they use WSDL as the description language.
+The appendix I.1.2.1.1 of [UDDI2.04API] “Taxonomy Values” allows but does not require uddi:tModel elements that use WSDL to describe the Web service type they represent to state that they use WSDL as the description language.
 Not doing so leads to interoperability problems because it is then ambiguous what description language is being used.

-Therefore the Profile places the following constraints on how uddi:tModel elements that describe Web service types may be constructed:

 The Profile chooses WSDL as the description language because it is by far the most widely used such language.

 R3002 REGDATA of type uddi:tModel representing a conformant Web service type MUST use WSDL as the description language.
 CORE NOT_TESTED